lawrie/ulx3s_retro/README.md

 The [Sega Master System](https://en.wikipedia.org/wiki/Master_System) games console was released in 1985 in Japan and in the following years in the rest of the world.
 There is the [start of an implementation](https://github.com/lawrie/ulx3s_sms) of this on the Ulx3s board.

-In the late 1980s the first version of Niklaus Wirth's Oberon operating system was produced, which was a development system for his Oberon programming language.
-In 2013 , he invented a RISC chip to run this OS, and there is a version of this on the Ulx3s board that supports an SD card and PS/2 keyboard and mouse.
+In the late 1980s the first version of Niklaus Wirth's [Oberon operating system](https://en.wikipedia.org/wiki/Oberon_(operating_system)) was produced, which was a development system for his [Oberon programming language](https://en.wikipedia.org/wiki/Oberon_(programming_language)).
+In 2013 , he invented a RISC chip to run this OS, and there is a [version of this on the Ulx3s board](https://github.com/emard/oberon) that supports an SD card and PS/2 keyboard and mouse.

 Nintendo had produced the Game & Watch portable games console in 1980, but the first very successful portable games console was the [Nintendo Game Boy](https://en.wikipedia.org/wiki/Game_Boy), which came out in 1989.
-There is the start of [Gameboy implementation](https://github.com/lawrie/slabboy), written in SpinalHDL, on the Ulx3s board.
+There is the start of [Game Boy implementation](https://github.com/lawrie/slabboy), written in SpinalHDL, on the Ulx3s board.

 There are not currently many Arcade machine implementations on the Ulx3s board, but there is a version of [Phoenix](https://github.com/emard/vhdl_phoenix).

 ### The 1990s

-In 1990, Sega introduced the Game Gear portable games console, which was pracically identical to the Sega Master System.
+In 1990, Sega introduced the [Game Gear](https://en.wikipedia.org/wiki/Game_Gear) portable games console, which was practically identical to the Sega Master System.

 In the 1990s, 16 and 32-bit games consoles were released.
-The Super Famicom was released in Japan in 1990 and as the Super Nintendo Entertainment System (SNES) in 1991 in North America.
-The Mister implementation of SNES, which is largely in VHDL has been ported to the Ulx3s board, using the GHDL Yosys plugin, and runs some, but not all, SNES games.
+The Super Famicom was released in Japan in 1990 and as the [Super Nintendo Entertainment System](https://en.wikipedia.org/wiki/Super_Nintendo_Entertainment_System) (SNES) in 1991 in North America.
+The Mister implementation of SNES, which is largely in VHDL has been [ported to the Ulx3s board](https://github.com/emard/SNES_MiSTer_ulx3s), using the GHDL Yosys plugin, and runs some, but not all, SNES games.

 Other fourth generation gamers consoles such as the Sega Genesis/MegaDrive, the Turbografx 16 and the NeoGeo are implemented by Mister but not yet on the Ulx3s board.